yoavram/ruggedsim/README.md

-# Stress-Induced Mutagenesis Breaks the Trade-Off Between Adaptability and Adaptedness
+# Stress-Induced Mutagenesis and Complex Adaptation
 ## Yoav Ram and Lilach Hadany

 This repository is the continuation of the work started for the [SIDEER2013] symposium and extends that work from a presentation to a manuscript.